scriptkitties/fglt/_agora/book-01-the-tragedy-of-open-hardware.md

 Epilogue
 --------

+*<span class="name">Polemarchus</span> the Spartan, having wandered in late, realises the extent of the discussion he has missed.*

 <b class="name">Polemarchus:</b> hey could you maybe talk about CPU architectures for two and a half hours? oh you already did?
 <b class="name">Glaucon:</b> yeah sorry we can do it again if you'd like